wiseman-timelord/AllTexConF04-Ps/README.md

 Still being created, not even done the basic testing, most of it is figured out and implemented...
 - Test out the new blinging pre-processing configuration menu, fix issues..
 - Check code relating to operations is being centered around examplegame\data folder, and not, examplegame\ or examplegame\data\textures\.
 - add centering on the data folder location line, as the whopping steam line, is not how it will look for people whom have a separate large programs drive.
-- option on main config menu to use or not use -mt command in handling of unpacking/packing archives, currently it should be hardcoded to be used.
 - Check if it copies stuff to the cache folder, converts, then copies back or if it does it in place, its important it does the processing in the cache folder, incase it crashes mid-stride, copying files not so likely to crash.
 - Mutli-Thread, Upon detect GPUs, if there is more than 1 graphics card, that is not the default MS renderer, then on the option to set GPU have option to select "Multi-Gpu Dds Processing", this would result in workload being split into multiple lists, then individually processed by GPUs at same time in parrallel.
 - Decide final order of options on pre-processing menu